 By the time Henry had returned home Will had moved into a house in St Albans with a few Saracens teammates, but he says he goes home to see his younger brother all the time.

 Will says: “He loves rugby, in many ways even more now than before.
-He wrote some blogs for ESPN's scrum.com during the autumn internationals, and there's a website, “In At The Side”, which mainly covers and rugby, which he also writes for.
+He wrote some blogs for ESPN's scrum.com during the autumn internationals, and there's a website, “In At The Side”, which mainly covers schools and universities rugby, which he also writes for.
 He's a real sports boffin, and recently he wrote a piece on how the draft system similar to that in American Football might benefit the Premiership.

 “He's really enjoying it, and it keeps him busy meeting deadlines.
 He's also very heavily involved in the Matt Hampson Foundation, so he has a lot on his plate, which is good.”